floppes/RTD266xFlash/README.md

 | SDA | A4 | 16 |
 | GND | GND | 17 |

 There are no additional pull-ups required, they are already on the RTD266x PCB.
+The display must be powered on.

+A flashing LED on the Arduino indicates a problem with the connection.
+Reset the Arduino to try again.

 ### GUI tool ###

 Select the COM port your Arduino is connected to and click **Connect**.
 You can click **Read status** to check the connection.
 It should return values different from 0x00 and 0xFF.
+If it doesn't, try again or reset the Arduino.

 ## Firmware modifications ##